 (Still on his back.)
 Henderson stops me down at the dock.
-He wants to know where you were last Tuesday at lunch time...
+He wants to know where you were a week ago after noon last Tuesday...
 I told him you were still out on your boat.

 But I wasn't.
 Why'd you tell him that?